emmanueldev247/emmanueldev247/README.md

 - 🔐 Integrated **JWT + session authentication** and **OAuth** to ensure secure user management, protecting sensitive data and enhancing app security
 - 👨‍🏫 Mentored aspiring developers in **programming**, **robotics**, and **software engineering fundamentals**, fostering skills for the next generation of tech professionals

-> I love building tech that blends **hardware and software** and teaching others how to do the same

 ## 📊 Stats